mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

   3. Calculate fitness from them
   4. Return fitness

-## Tutorial - creating and running Aagos using DynamicOrg / author: mitchell
+## Tutorial - Creating and running a custom experiment using DynamicOrg

 Aagos (Auto-Adaptive Genetic Organization System), is a digital evolution experiment designed to show how high and low environmental change promote the evolution of segregated or non-segregated genes.
 It consists of N K long genes in a circular genome that can undergo insertion/deletion/in-place mutations, as well as gene move mutations.
 When a gene move mutation occurs, the gene randomly picks a new starting position in the genome.
 There is a maximum and minimum length the genome can grow/shrink to, and fitness is calculated by comparing the N genes to a set of gene targets that act as the environment.
 As a demonstration of DynamicOrg and its usefulness, we will show the steps involved in implementing Aagos using DynamicOrg.